-History of the MuseumThe Museum of Municipal Engineering was established on October 1, 1998 by the City of Krakow and received the historic halls of the oldest tramway shed as its seat.
+History of the MuseumThe Museum of Urban Engineering was established on October 1, 1998 by the City of Krakow and received the historic halls of the oldest tramway shed as its seat.

 The origin of the Museum dates back to 1975, when during the celebrations of the 100th anniversary of public transport in Krakow, the concept of creating a transport museum in Krakow emerged.
 The Historical Section of the Municipal Transport Company in Krakow, created in 1984 and lead at first by Jan Koźmic, has significantly contributed to organising the new museum.
 Efforts of its members resulted in 1985 in registration of the św.
 Wawrzyńca Street tramway shed architectural complex in the Krakow landmark list, as no. A-680.

 Members of other technology-related institutions, such as the Transport Engineers and Technicians Association or Public Transport Lovers Club, were also involved in creating the new museum.
 It is impossible to overstate the role of Krakow Technology Artefacts Protection Society created in 1990, whose actions quickened establishment of a technology museum in Krakow.